Medicine Overview of Ropin Injection

 Your doctor or nurse will give you this medicine.
 Kindly do not self administer.

-Ropin 0.2% Injection works by blocking pain signals from the nerves to brain which decreases the sensation of pain.
+Ropin 0.2% Injection is a local anesthetic.
+It works by blocking pain signals from the nerves to brain to decrease the sensation of pain.

 In Depth Information on Ropin Injection

 - Inform your doctor if you have any heart, kidney or liver disease.
 Your doctor may monitor you closely or may need to adjust the dose of ropivacaine if you have any of these conditions.